Should Patient Preferences Shape Drug Development Decisions?

 Key Issues

-• How should patient preference studies be designed and conducted?
+• How should patient preferences be measured during drug development?

 How to Participate

-1. Download the ICH template for public consultations to format your comments properly.
+1. Download the ICH template for public consultations to format your comments.

-2. Submit your comments to ich@hc-sc.gc.ca by the deadline.
-Health Canada will forward all comments to the ICH.
+2. Submit your completed comments to ich@hc-sc.gc.ca by the deadline.

 Submit Your Input